Job prospects Geriatric Aide in Québec

 - There are a small number of unemployed workers with recent experience in this occupation.

-Employers usually require a Diploma of Vocational Studies in hospital assistance or in home support.
-Certification in cardiopulmonary resuscitation and successful training on the principles of safe movement of beneficiaries may also be required.
-However, due to recruitment challenges, some health establishments are turning to an accelerated training program, usually offered in-house.
-Autonomy, the ability to work as part of a team and a client-centered approach are the most often sought skills.
+Employers usually require a Diploma of Vocational Studies (DEP) in assistance in health-care facilities or in home care assistance.
+Certification in cardiopulmonary resuscitation and successful completion of training in safe patient transfer principles may also be required.
+Given recruitment difficulties, however, some health-care facilities rely on in-house accelerated training.
+The most frequently sought competencies include self-reliance, the ability to work as part of a team and client focus.

 Here are some key facts about Nurse aides, orderlies and patient service associates in Québec: